 Everton close in on loan deal for Wolves captain Conor Coady

-The Toffees are also on the verge of confirming the £33million signing of Lille midfielder Amadou Onana.
+The Toffees are also on the verge of confirming the £33m signing of Lille midfielder Amadou Onana.

 Everton are closing in on a deal for Wolves captain Conor Coady.